cscannell-inacloud/Microsoft-Teams-Docs/teams/bots.md

 Build and connect intelligent bots to interact with Microsoft Teams users naturally through 1:1 chat.

 > **Don't have Microsoft Teams?
-Get a one-year trial subscription of Office 365 Developer at no charge** To get started developing for Microsoft Teams, you'll need an Office 365 account, and to turn on Teams and bots for your organization.
-[Here's how](setup.md).
+Get a free one-year Office 365 developer subscription or activate it for your existing Office 365 account.
+[Here's how](setup.md).**

 > **Note:** At this time, Microsoft Teams bots support 1:1 chat.
 They do not yet support channels or group chats.